awsdocs/amazon-s3-userguide/doc_source/access-policy-language-overview.md

   If you do not explicitly grant access to \(allow\) a resource, access is implicitly denied\.
 You can also explicitly deny access to a resource\.
 You might do this to make sure that a user can't access the resource, even if a different policy grants access\.
 For more information, see [IAM JSON Policy Elements: Effect](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_effect.html)\.
 + [Principal](s3-bucket-user-policy-specifying-principal-intro.md) – The account or user who is allowed access to the actions and resources in the statement\.
 In a bucket policy, the principal is the user, account, service, or other entity that is the recipient of this permission\.
 For more information, see [Principals](s3-bucket-user-policy-specifying-principal-intro.md)\.
 + [Condition](amazon-s3-policy-keys.md) – Conditions for when a policy is in effect\.
 You can use AWS‐wide keys and Amazon S3‐specific keys to specify conditions in an Amazon S3 access policy\.
-For more information, see [Amazon S3 condition keys](amazon-s3-policy-keys.md)\.
+For more information, see [Amazon S3 condition key examples](amazon-s3-policy-keys.md)\.

 The following example bucket policy shows the effect, principal, action, and resource elements\.
 The policy allows Dave, a user in account *Account\-ID*, `s3:GetObject`, `s3:GetBucketLocation`, and `s3:ListBucket` Amazon S3 permissions on the `awsexamplebucket1` bucket\.